 grid reference TM 169 363

 The pub is shown on this old OS map from about 1902 (interactive map)

 A split level pub with a large bar and separate restaurant.

-The pub also has undercover outdoor seating on decking at the front of he pub.
+The pub also had undercover outdoor seating on decking at the front of he pub.

-They can host private parties of up to 45 people, by arrangement, up to 45.
+They could host private parties of up to 45 people, by arrangement, up to 45.

-A garden is to the side of the pub, with a children's play area.
-There's occasional live music.
+A garden was to the side of the pub, with a children's play area.
+There was occasional live music.

 George Finch was found guilty of stealing 40 guineas and half guineas from a Mrs Sarah White with whom he lodged.
 A number of witnesses came forward to tell of Finch's free spending including William Herbert, landlord of the Compasses, Holbrook and also a butcher, who said that Finch came to him for some meat but had no money.
 The next morning at 8 o'clock he returned and had 2 pints of purl; he changed an old guinea and paid for his beer and meat.
 William's wife Sarah also told of changing at least 4 guineas for Finch.
 Finch confessed and was sentenced to 7 years transportation.Ipswich Journal, March 1825**

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)